TraceyOnim/TraceyOnim/README.md

 👩🏽‍💻 Current Role:

-Currently, I'm working on a system providing cryptocurrency payment solutions.
+Currently, I'm working on a system providing cryptocurrency payment solutions at [Xmoney](https://www.xmoney.com/).
 I have taken part in designing and implementing payment flows following the CQRS pattern.

 ✍🏽 Technical Writing: